From the ancient and picturesque Italian region of Venice

 Favale Settlers in United States in the 20th Century

 - Berardina Favale, aged 35, who settled in America from Corleto Particaro, in 1906

 - Domenico Favale, aged 23, who settled in America from Saponara, Italy, in 1907

 - Constantino Favale, aged 48, who landed in America from Margherita Ligure, Italy, in 1908

-- Angelo Favale, aged 19, who emigrated to the United States from Montaltano, Italy, in 1910
+- Angelo Favale, aged 19, who immigrated to the United States from Montaltano, Italy, in 1910

-- Domenica Favale, aged 21, who emigrated to the United States from Casamassina, Italy, in 1911
+- Domenica Favale, aged 21, who immigrated to the United States from Casamassina, Italy, in 1911

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)